AnaMelisaGo/portfolio-2-mario-schulte-table/README.md

 * To all the members of Team 11 🤜 (Marina, Anthony, Chris and Debbie) December Hackathon.
 * My mentor.
 * To all the tutors and the Slack Community for some guidance.
-* To my family and friends, and most of all my daughter, Sophia, my inspiration.
+* To my family and friends, and most especially to my daughter, Sophia, my inspiration.

 ###### <i>Disclaimer: This project was created for educational use only as part of my Portfolio Project 2</i>